The imperative mood (often referred to simply as a command) is used to express demands, instructions or requests.

 Don't eat that gummy bear!

-This can all seem a bit rude really, so you can soften the command:-
+This can all seem a bit rude, unless you are trying to save someone's life, but you can soften the command:-

 Please, come in.